Henkjan1110/intro-programming-website/data/week2/1-io-for-different-types.md

 </programming-exercise>

 ## Converting Strings
-Another option to deal with transferring a `String` value, as is obtained, for example, from input give by a user, to a different type is by means of the dedicated parsing methods.
-In  particular, let us assume we have a given `String` with the variable name `message`.
+When dealing with transferring a `String` value, obtained from user input, to a different type, there is another option available: using dedicated parsing methods.
+In this case, let us assume that we have a given `String` with the variable name `message`.
 We can then use the following methods to convert this `String` to the variable types we have seen so far:
 ``` Java
 boolean booleanValue = Boolean.parseBoolean(message);
 int intValue = Integer.parseInt(message);
 double doubleValue = Double.parseDouble(message);
 ```

-As an example, converting the output of the `nextLine()` method of the `Scanner` class to an `int` value would then look as follows:
+For example, converting the output of the `nextLine()` method of the `Scanner` class to an `int` value would then look as follows:
 ``` Java
 import java.util.Scanner;